Villarreal CF in European football: 2010–11 Europa League

 Despite finishing outside of a European qualifying spot in the domestic league, Villarreal was given a place in the qualifying round of the Europa League after UEFA determined that Mallorca's financial irregularities precluded them from taking part in the tournament.

 A 5–0 home win and a 2–1 away win against Dnepr Mogilev qualified them for the group stage.
 Villarreal suffered an early setback following a shock 2–0 loss in their away fixture against Dinamo Zagreb.
 Despite this, however, wins against Dinamo, Club Brugge and PAOK saw them top their group.

 After beating Napoli, Bayer Leverkusen and Twente in the knockout phases, Villarreal qualified for the semi-finals to face tournament favourites Porto.
 After taking a 1–0 lead at the Estádio do Dragão, Porto made a remarkable turnaround that ended in a 5–1 defeat for Villarreal.
-Although Villareal won the second leg with a 3–2 win, Porto's first leg goals saw them advance to the final to eventually defeat Braga, finishing as champions.
+Although Villarreal won the second leg with a 3–2 win, Porto's first leg goals saw them advance to the final to eventually defeat Braga, finishing as champions.
 Giuseppe Rossi finished as the tournament's second top goalscorer with eleven goals, behind Porto's Radamel Falcao.

 Beginning of the 2020s: The European Fairytale

 Having missed Europe during the 2019–20 season after finishing 14th in La Liga, Villarreal played their first European match of the decade on 22 October 2020, beating Sivasspor 5–3 at home in the Europa League.
 They would finish first in their group, ahead of Qarabağ, Maccabi Tel Aviv and Sivasspor, before knocking out Red Bull Salzburg 4–1 on aggregate, Dynamo Kyiv 4–0 on aggregate, Dinamo Zagreb 3–1 on aggregate and Arsenal 2–1 on aggregate.
 On 26 May 2021, Villarreal beat Manchester United 11–10 on penalties after a 1–1 draw in the final, winning not only their first major trophy but also their first European trophy (excluding the UEFA Intertoto Cup).
 This win granted Villarreal a place in the 2021–22 UEFA Champions League group stage and to the 2021 UEFA Super Cup, which they lost to Chelsea 6–5 on penalties after a 1–1 draw.

 On 14 September 2021, Villarreal played their first UEFA Champions League match in the group stage since 2011, a 2–2 draw to Atalanta.
 With three wins, one draw and two defeats, they managed to finish second of their group and qualify to the round of 16.
-In the knockout phase, Villarreal played Juventus in the round of 16, and knocked them out aftwr drawing 1–1 at home before winning 3–0 away.
+In the knockout phase, Villarreal played Juventus in the round of 16, and knocked them out after drawing 1–1 at home before winning 3–0 away.
 Villarreal then played Bayern Munich in the quarter-finals, and knocked them out as well after winning 1–0 at home and drawing 1–1 away, reaching their best record in the competition, the semi-finals, as they did in the 2005–06 season.
 Unfortunately for Villarreal, their fairytale ended at this stage of the competition, by losing 5–2 on aggregate to Liverpool.